Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Evaluation

 Our decision-theoretic MPC is capable of proactively handling rule-violating behaviors by other vehicles.
-This ability is showcased through driving experiments performed at a T-intersection, where the autonomous vehicle has the right-of-way, and an oncoming vehicle must yield to it (see \cref{fig:evaluation_uncompliant_demo_camera}).
-To introduce variability in the experiment and prove the robustness of our algorithm, the oncoming black vehicle is driven manually.
-It approaches the intersection at a speed that suggests it will not yield to the autonomous gray vehicle, yet brakes at the very last moment.
-To isolate the effect of perception artifacts, the black vehicle transmits its position and speed via V2V-communication to the autonomous vehicle CoCar \cite{kohlhaas2013towards}.
+This ability is showcased through driving experiments performed at a T-intersection, where the autonomous vehicle has the right-of-way, and an oncoming vehicle must yield to it (see \cref{fig:evaluation_uncompliant_demo_camera}, where the autonomous vehicle, CoCar \cite{kohlhaas2013towards}, is gray, and the oncoming vehicle is black).
+To introduce variability in the experiment and prove the robustness of our algorithm, the oncoming vehicle is driven manually.
+It approaches the intersection at a speed that suggests it will not yield to the autonomous vehicle, yet brakes at the very last moment.
+To isolate the effect of perception artifacts, the oncoming vehicle transmits its position and speed via V2V-communication to the autonomous vehicle.

-\Cref{fig:evaluation_uncompliant_demo_camera} presents a sequence of frames extracted from a video of a test run.
-The autonomous vehicle uses the probability of the other vehicle crossing the intersection as the preference weights for its maneuver options.
-Fallback plans, \ie the braking trajectories ensuring a full stop before the intersection, are depicted in \cref{fig:evaluation_uncompliant_demo_ros}.
-The vehicle, realizing that the black vehicle will not be able to stop comfortably to yield, retains its stop constraint defined in \cref{eq:chance_constraints_braking_MP_general}.
-The active full stop constraint subtly reduces the vehicle's speed as it nears the intersection.
-Once it becomes clear that the oncoming vehicle will yield to the autonomous vehicle, the constraint is released.
+\Cref{fig:evaluation_uncompliant_demo_camera} presents a sequence of frames extracted from a video of one test run, illustrating the consistent success observed across all experiments.
+In these experiments, the autonomous vehicle uses the probability of the other vehicle crossing the intersection to determine preference weights for its maneuver options.
+The planned motion is depicted in \cref{fig:evaluation_uncompliant_demo_ros}.
+As the autonomous vehicle approaches the intersection, it recognizes that the oncoming vehicle will not be able to stop comfortably to yield.
+Consequently, it maintains its stop constraint, as defined in \cref{eq:chance_constraints_braking_MP_general}.
+The weighted maneuver preferences cause the vehicle to reduce its speed during this approach.
+Once it becomes evident that the oncoming vehicle will yield, the autonomous vehicle assigns zero weight to its yield maneuver option and releases the stop constraint.